surftrips.co

 Frequently asked

-Barra da Tijuca is a beach break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Barra da Tijuca is a beach bottom, high-consistency beachbreak peaks with powerful close-out sections at size, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Barra da Tijuca